President (Click here to watch the biography video)

 During his career as an entrepreneur Boglione has also held a number of institutional posts.

-On July 2010 became a member of the Board of Directors of the Industrial Union of Torino and in 2011 he became president of the Piedmont Oncology Foundation.
+On July 2010 he became a member of the Board of Directors of the Industrial Union of Torino and in 2011, president of the Piedmont Oncology Foundation.

 In the same year, on the 2nd of June, he was made Cavaliere del Lavoro by President of the Italian Republic Giorgio Napolitano.
 In 2012 he was one of the founding members of Fondazione Cavour.